nephio-project/porch/docs/content/en/docs/7_cli_api/_index.md

 The `porchctl` command-line tool provides commands for managing Porch repositories and packages.
 It communicates with the Porch API server to perform operations like:

-- Registering and managing Git/OCI repositories
+- Registering and managing Git repositories
 - Creating, cloning, and copying packages
 - Managing package lifecycle from creation to deletion (Draft → Proposed → Published -> Deletion-Proposed)
 - Pulling and pushing package content